 Retirement is nearly here.
 At this stage, you have an opportunity to make final adjustments to your retirement plan, but the most important task is to select a retirement date.
 Setting a retirement date will affect retirement benefits such as Social Security and will also determine the amount you need for a comfortable retirement.

 Income needs.
 Plan your monthly income stream for retirement.
 Make sure you consider taxes, life expectancy, additional income sources and your investment portfolio in your retirement withdrawal strategy.

 Social Security.
 Calculate when you should start drawing Social Security benefits.
 The longer you can wait to withdraw, the higher the monthly payment you’ll receive.

 Modifications.
 You may want to continue adjusting your portfolio’s asset allocation into more conservative investments.
 As a potential hedge against inflation, however, consider retaining some aggressive positions that offer the possibility of higher returns.

 Employment.
 Not sure there’ll be enough cash?
 Think about ways to keep earning in retirement, such as consulting in your current field or part-time work, if necessary.

 Estate planning.
 Review your will and other key documents with your attorney, ensuring your wishes are accurately reflected.

 Budgeting.
+Reassess your budget once you know exactly how much income will be coming in each month.
 Consider consulting a financial professional if you have any budgetary concerns as you adjust to living in retirement.

 Relaxation.
-Lastly, remember to enjoy your retirement!
+Lastly, remember to enjoy your retirement savings!
 You’ve earned it.

 Learn how we can help you plan and prepare for retirement.